 UDOT does perform crash analysis on non-State Federal Aid routes and accepts applications from local agencies for HSIP funding consideration on all public roads.
-We have also begun the process of applying the usRAP safety protocol to select non-State Federal Aid and local routes.
-We completed the protocol in Cache County during this reporting cycle and are currently working to apply it in Utah, Summit, and Wasatch Counties.
+We also apply the usRAP safety protocol to select non-State Federal Aid and local routes.
+We completed the protocol in Cache County during the 2017 reporting cycle and are in the process of completing the protocol and publishing data in Utah, Summit, and Wasatch Counties.
+Work has begun on Morgan County and will continue with Box Elder, Tooele, Weber, and Davis Counties.